 - Any Extras—Additional improvements to the house that may add up like a security system, a pool, a large deck, etc.

-If you’re refinancing your home, here’s a few pointers to keep in mind before you have your home inspected:
+If you’re refinancing your home, here’s a few pointers to keep in mind before you have your home appraised:

 - Do not discuss the value (or expected value) of your home with your appraiser—that could lead to bias during the appraisal process.
 The appraiser will look at closed transactions and pending sales in the area for comparable sales information.